 Now that we have a deeper understanding of light analysis, it is time to dive into the ways to achieve both hard and soft lighting.
 Take these techniques seriously; they elevate your images and increase overall aesthetic appeal.

-The way to create hard light is to find one single point of a small relative light source that directly casts upon the subject.
+The way to create a hard light is to find a single point of a small, relatively light source that directly casts upon the subject.
 Artificial lighting is a great tool for this (like a stage spotlight or a rim light), though one can also depend on many hard light shadow sources like natural light.

 Examples of these hard light sources include a lamp post at night or general direct sunlight that creates hard, sharp, dark shadows on the subject’s face.

-Have their body void soft light by staying sedentary whilst you ask them to follow your camera with their face.
-Move left to right and see the shadows hit their face, and choose the light source relative and ideal for shading the image’s tone, setting– so on.
+Have their body void soft light by staying sedentary, whilst you ask them to follow your camera with their face.
+Move left to right and see the shadows hit their face, and choose the light source relative and ideal for shading the image’s tone, setting, and so on.

 For example, the photo of a performer demonstrates the correct usage of the light source and hard light.
 There are defined shadows, and the light source is relative to our subject.